Colin Wallace: Clockwork Orange

-In his book, Spycatcher, former senior MI5 officer, Peter Wright stated:
+In his book, Spycatcher, former senior MI5 officer, Peter Wright said:

 The information appears to bear a striking similarity to some of the material contained in the notes which Colin Wallace had been instructed two years earlier as part of the 'Clockwork Orange' project.
 People named in Colin Wallace's notes as having been targeted in this manner included Harold Wilson, Edward Heath, Merlyn Rees, Cyril Smith, Jeremy Thorpe, Tony Benn and Ian Paisley.

 Despite repeated denials in more recent years by the heads of MI5, it is now clear that members of MI5 did make attempts to undermine Harold Wilson and his Government in the 1970s.
-The former Cabinet Secretary, Lord Hunt, conducted a secret inquiry into the allegations and, in August 1996, he confirmed to journalist, David Leigh:
+The former Cabinet Secretary, Lord Hunt, conducted a secret inquiry into the allegations and, in August 1996, he said to journalist, David Leigh:

 "There is absolutely no doubt at all that a few, a very few, malcontents in MI5... a lot of them like Peter Wright who were rightwing, malicious and had serious personal grudges – gave vent to these and spread damaging malicious stories about that Labour government."

 On 20 March 1975, Hugh Mooney, a member of the top secret Information Research Department run by the Foreign and Commonwealth Office, wrote a memo to his superiors claiming that the former Head of Army Intelligence in Northern Ireland told him that Wallace "had been one of his best sources."
 MI5 accused Wallace of leaking information to the press about William McGrath, the leader of the Loyalist paramilitary group Tara, who had been sexually abusing children at the Kincora Boys' Home.
 However, official records later showed that he had been instructed by his superiors to draw the attention of the press to McGrath's activities.

-Mooney also gave an interview to the Sunday Correspondent on 18 March 1990 about CWallace's attempts to expose the sexual abuse at Kincora.
+Mooney also gave an interview to the Sunday Correspondent on 18 March 1990 about Wallace's attempts to expose the sexual abuse at Kincora.
 The Sunday Correspondent report said:

-On 21 February 2019, Wallace wrote to the then Secretary of State for Northern Ireland, Karen Bradley MP, and provided her with documentary evidence that three of the official Inquiries into the abuses at Kincora had deliberately misled Parliament.
+On 21 February 2019, Wallace wrote to the then Secretary of State for Northern Ireland, Karen Bradley MP, and provided her with documentary evidence that three of the official inquiries into the abuses at Kincora had deliberately misled Parliament.
 He also queried why the investigations had failed to interview key, identified witnesses from the Intelligence Services.
 His comments and questions remain unanswered.